 Click here to subscribe to our print edition!

 - Find a unique story and tell it.

 Differentiation is about thinking beyond the obvious.
 In Formula 1 we see the brands consistently focusing on the same tried and tested territories – speed, technology, precision etc. – tell the same story as everyone else and you risk blending in with the crowd.
 Find your white space and own it – that’s the starting point for a campaign that everyone will remember.

 - Don’t activate your rights, activate a campaign.

 Too often, brands in Formula 1 focus on how to use the rights they’ve been given.
-For us, the rights are the last part of the puzzle.
+For us, rights are the last part of the puzzle.
 Lead with a big idea that’s consistent with your audience, your brand and the sponsorship you’ve signed.
 Once the big idea is nailed, work out which channels you’re going to use to activate it and ONLY then consider the rights you need to make it happen.
 Sponsors too often get bogged down on the detail and lose sight of the bigger picture.
-Be single minded about what you want to achieve and use the sport of Formula 1 as the vehicle to deliver it.
+Be single-minded about what you want to achieve and use the sport of Formula 1 as the vehicle to deliver it.

 - Capitalise on the growing appeal of a Formula 1 lifestyle.

 In a world where moments are captured and shared in an instant, the previously closed behind-the-scenes world of Formula 1 has opened up to the masses.
 Drivers like Lewis Hamilton are global superstars both on and off the track and fans can’t get enough.
-Despite this though, brands still focus 90% of their activity at the track, leaving the excitement that spills out into the host cities for the few who are lucky enough be there to share.
+Despite this though, brands still focus 90% of their activity at the track, leaving the excitement that spills out into the host cities for the few who are lucky enough to be there to share.

 What does that say about your brand if you simply follow the tried-and-tested model?